klamma/ar-for-eu-book/_pages/chapters/apm.md

 - You know what Taskboards are
 - You will look into a Code Style Guidelines
 - You already knew about source control systems
-- And finally you probably know what Continuous Integration is good for
+- You probably know what Continuous Integration is good for
+- You learned about markets
+- You know for what DevOps stands
+- You know some DevOps tools
+- You know what makes a minimal viable product

 ## Templates and Examples for your own Mixed Reality Classes

 ### Review Specifications

 The following specs are for a 12-week course on Mixed Reality with teams of 4-6 people working on a prototype.
 Four reviews are planned for the course, so that every three weeks there can be a review.